MysticMoonlight/EndlessMod/editions/libre-labs.md

 ### Problematic Mod(s)/ ###
 These mods causes the bugs or awaiting the issue to be fixed.
 We don't recommend using following mods until the issue is completely fixed.

-None.
+- [Updated HUD](https://modrinth.com/mod/updated-hud) (Hunger bar breaks if used with another font, see [Issue #3](https://github.com/Camopass/UpdatedHUD/issues/3))

 ### Incompatiable Mods ###
 These mods are incompatible at the moment, but they are working hard to get 1.17 or 1.18 support.

-* [Orderly](https://www.curseforge.com/minecraft/mc-mods/orderly) - It does not support 1.17 yet, but authors are working hard to support 1.17.
+* [Orderly](https://www.curseforge.com/minecraft/mc-mods/orderly) - It does not support 1.17 yet, but mod developers are working hard to support 1.17.
 Do not use until 1.17 support is added
-* [Phosphor (Fabric)](https://modrinth.com/mod/phosphor) - It does not support 1.17 yet, but authors are working hard to support 1.17.
+* [Phosphor (Fabric)](https://modrinth.com/mod/phosphor) - It does not support 1.17 yet, but mod developers are working hard to support 1.17.
 Do not use until 1.17 support is added
 * [Cinderscapes](https://modrinth.com/mod/cinderscapes) - Developer mentioned that 1.17 release will be skipped, we recommend not using this mod until 1.18
 * [Terrestria](https://modrinth.com/mod/terrestria) - Developer mentioned that 1.17 release will be skipped, we recommend not using this mod until 1.18
 * [Traverse](https://modrinth.com/mod/traverse) - Developer mentioned that 1.17 release will be skipped, we recommend not using this mod until 1.18

+### How to keep mod up to date ###
+As of 1.17.1-libre-labs2 update, auto updater named Fabrilous Updater has been added.
+This will allow you to keep the mod up to date, which usually includes bug fixes and new features.

+Use following command to manage updates.
+Please note that Fabrilous Updater does not check for update automatically!
+/fabdate update - Shows a list of mods needing updates with a clickable download link.
+/fabdate autoupdate - Automatically removes old mods and downloads new mods.

 ### Warning ###